mauritz2/100-days-of-code/log.md

 **Today's Progress**: Decided to start building a running plan tracker for 80/20 training plans using React

 **Learnings:**
-* Figma is very good for web design
-* Switching to VS Code for this project
 * Ctrl + L to select a row in VS Code
 * Somehow when running json-server, doing 127.0.0.1:3000/data doesn't work.
 But localhost:3000/data does work.
 * To set a bottom border, do ```bottom-border: solid;``` To reduce the width of the border do ```border-width: 0.5px;```